7 Reasons for going on a road trip in a motorhome during winter

 7. Christmas markets

-Christmas markets (or "Weihnachtsmarkt") used to be a typical German thing, but nowadays you can find them in almost any European country.
+Christmas markets (or "Weihnachtsmarkt") used to be a typical German thing, but nowadays you can find them in almost any European country, including cities in the UK.
 But let's be honest, nothing beats the classics.
 No winter road trip is complete with a visit to at least one German Christmas market.
 They're taking place all over Germany from late November each year.
 Warm up with a cup of mulled wine ("Glühwein"), a big plate of Sauerkraut or try one of the many (local) sausage ("Bratwurst") varieties.
 Prost.

 Latest blog posts in England adventures